feagi/trainer/README.md

   -h, --help            Show this help message and exit.

   -API_KEY API_KEY, --API_KEY API_KEY
-                        Use a magic link.
-You can find your api key from NeuroRobotics studio.

-  -api_key API_KEY, --api_key API_KEY
-                        Use a magic link.
-You can find your api key from NeuroRobotics studio.

-  -magic MAGIC, --magic MAGIC
-                        Use a magic link.
-You can find your api key from NeuroRobotics studio.
+                        Use an api key.
+You can find your api key from NeuroRobotics studio website.

   -ip IP, --ip IP       Specify the FEAGI IP address.